OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:8

-Remember Jesus Christ, risen from the dead, descendant of David, according to my gospel,
+Remember Jesus Christ, raised from the dead, a descendant of David, as proclaimed in my gospel,

 ## 2 Timothy 2:9

-for which I suffer hardship even to imprisonment as a criminal; but the word of God is not imprisoned.
+for which I endure suffering even to the point of imprisonment as a criminal; yet the word of God is not bound.

 ## 2 Timothy 2:10

-For this reason I endure all things for the sake of those who are chosen, so that they also may obtain the salvation which is in Christ Jesus and with it eternal glory.
+For this reason I persevere in all things for the sake of those who are chosen, so that they too may obtain the salvation that is in Christ Jesus, along with eternal glory.

 ## 2 Timothy 2:11